DeustoTech/why_predictor/README.md

                         (1 - this value will be used for evaluation) --error-type-fforma-eval {MAPE,MAE,RMSE,SMAPE}
-                        metric to calculate the error when evaluating the final output of FFORMA
+                        metric to calculate the error when evaluating the final output of FFORMA --use-fforms          use this flag if you want to execute FFORMS instead of FFORMA
 ```